webfoersterei/hetzner-cloud-api-client/README.md

 ## Usage

-Install this package via composer ``composer install webfoersterei/hetzner-cloud-api-client``
+Install this package via composer ``composer require webfoersterei/hetzner-cloud-api-client "dev-master@dev"``

 **Note:** There is no stable release at the moment